-However, paralysis will cause you to move less than you used to, so you won’t be using as much energy.
-This means that you’ll likely have to eat less than before you injury to maintain your weight.
+On the flip side, because loss of motor control will cause you to move less than you used to, you likely won’t be using as much energy.
+This means that you’ll likely have to eat less than before your injury to avoid gaining weight later on.

 5. Anxiety and Depression